 Because SMO is compatible with SQL Server 2005 and later versions, you can easily manage a multi-version environment.

-New features in SMO include the following:
+Features in SMO include the following:

 Cached object model and optimized object instance creation.
 Objects are loaded only when specifically referenced.
 Object properties are only partially loaded when the object is created.
 The remaining objects and properties are loaded when they are referenced directly.